Q: A year-round CSA in New England? What does that look like?

 Q: Can I change pickup locations for different seasons/portions of a Four- or Peak-Season Farm Share?

 A: Yes, no problem at all.
 For example, you could pick up your Peak-Season Farm Share at the Copley Square Farmers’ Market all summer and fall on Tuesdays, but pick up at Siena Farms South End all spring and winter on Wednesdays, (or choose home delivery for those seasons).
-The “CSA Pickup Locations ” column to the left lists the pickup and delivery choices for our 2018 Farm Shares.
-Feel free to call us to register by phone for such an arrangement or include a “note to merchant” with your online purchase.Other questions?
+The “CSA Pickup Locations ” column to the left lists the pickup and delivery choices for our 2019 Farm Shares.
+Feel free to call us to register by phone for a custom arrangement or with any questions.Other questions?
 Check out the other “More Info” links on our CSA page, chat with us at our Copley stand or farmstores, or call us at 978-261-5365.
 Cheers and Happy Eating!